A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design

 where $\bm{Z}^u \in \mathbb{R}^{{N_u} \times D_u}$ is the decoded embedding of these repeating units, serving as the condition of the subsequent SE(3) diffusion designed for repeating units.
 Here, we employ the standard Transformer architecture with bidirectional attention~\cite{devlin2019bert} as the MAR encoder $\Phi$ and MAR decoder $\Psi$.

-\textbf{SE(3) Diffusion for Repeating Units.} The goal of mask autoregressive modeling is to reconstruct conformations of those masked repeating units by learning their probability distribution conditioned on the corresponding decoded embeddings.
-As shown in Figure~\ref{fig: overview}b, repeating-unit conformations are a specialized form of molecular conformations, characterized by the added complexity of interactions between repeating units.
-Given the success of diffusion models in generating molecular conformations, leveraging a diffusion model to learn this conditional probability distribution is very suitable.
+\textbf{SE(3) Diffusion for Repeating Units.} The goal of masked autoregressive modeling (MAR) is to reconstruct conformations of those masked repeating units by learning their probability distribution conditioned on the corresponding decoded embeddings.
+As shown in Figure~\ref{fig: overview}b, repeating-unit conformations are just a specialized form of molecular conformations, characterized by the added complexity of interactions between repeating units.
+Given the remarkable success in generating molecular conformations, diffusion models are well-suited for learning this conditional probability distribution.
 Following previous works~\cite{xu2022geodiff, yang2023diffusion, cao2024survey}, the corresponding loss can be formulated as a denoising criterion, i.e.,

-where $\bm{C}^u \in \mathbb{R}^{(\frac{N}{N_u} + 2)\times 3}$ is the conformation of one masked repeating unit whose index is in $\mathcal{S}_{\text{mask}}$, $\bm{z}^u \in \mathbb{R}^{1 \times D_u}$ is the corresponding decoded embedding of this masked repeating unit (i.e., the corresponding row of $\bm{Z}^u$ in Equation~\eqref{eq: mar}), $\bar{\alpha}_t$ is the predefined noise schedule, $t$ is the time step of this predefined noise schedule, $\varepsilon$ is the noise sampled from the predefined prior distribution, and $\varepsilon_{\theta}$ is the parameterized denoising network for noise estimator.
+where $\bm{C}^u \in \mathbb{R}^{(\frac{N}{N_u} + 2)\times 3}$ is the conformation of one masked repeating unit whose index is in $\mathcal{S}_{\text{mask}}$, \rre{$\bm{z}^u \in \mathbb{R}^{1 \times D_u}$ is the corresponding decoded embedding of this masked repeating unit (i.e., the corresponding row of $\bm{Z}^u$ obtained by Equation~\eqref{eq: mar})}, $\bar{\alpha}_t$ is the predefined noise schedule, $t$ is the time step of this predefined noise schedule, $\varepsilon$ is the noise sampled from the predefined prior distribution, and $\varepsilon_{\theta}$ is the parameterized denoising network for noise estimator.
 Here, we employ the diffusion process defined on the torsion angle space to model this conditional probability distribution effectively, and adopt the corresponding torsional diffusion model architecture~\cite{jing2022torsional} as the denoising network $\varepsilon_{\theta}$.